 Acceptance is the final stage of grief in the Kübler-Ross scheme.
 Although this may sound simplistic on the surface, at this stage a person literally accepts the state of affairs in regard to a loved one’s death.
 Anger and depression subside and a person recognizes that the reality of life is death.

 As with many of the stages of grief, acceptance is two-pronged.
 First, a person accepts the fact that a loved one is gone.
 Second, an individual comes to at least some level of acceptance that he or she is mortal and no amount of denial, bargaining, anger, or depression will alter that reality.

 Support for People Going Through the Five Stages of Grief

 Once again, a person going through the five stages of grief after the death of a loved one is not alone.
 There are countless other people around the globe going through the same journey.

-In recent years, there has been an increase in the number of resources available to support people in the five stages of grief following the death of a family member of friend.
-For example, churches as well as other religious and spiritual organizations maintain support groups for people following the death of a loved one.
+In recent years, there has been an increase in the number of resources available to support people in the five stages of grief following the death of a family member or friend.
+For example, churches, as well as other religious and spiritual organizations, maintain support groups for people following the death of a loved one.